nasa-petal/bidara/README.md

 ### Update Bot on AWS

 1. Login to AWS console
-2. switch to us-east-2
+2. Switch to us-east-2 (Ohio)
-3. type EC2 in the search bar and enter.
-Click on Instances(running) option.
-Select the instance ID for BIDARA.
+3. Type EC2 in the search bar and enter.
+Select the Instances(running) option.
+Click on the instance ID for BIDARA.
 4. Choose 'Connect'.
-5. Connect to BIDARA EC2 instance using session manager
+5. Navigate to 'Session manager' tab and connect to BIDARA EC2 instance.
+6. This will open a terminal (session manager) in a separate window.
-6. Run these commands in the terminal to stop the discord bot, pull changes from github, and restart the bot.
+7. Run these commands in the terminal one-by-one to stop the discord bot, pull changes from github, and restart the bot.
 ```
 sudo su
 screen -r discord